-You know K-9, sometimes I think I’m wasted just rushing about the universe saving planets from destruction…..
+“You know K-9, sometimes I think I’m wasted just rushing about the universe saving planets from destruction…..
 With a talent like mine, I might have been a great slow bowler!”
 Fourth Doctor – Creature From The Pit

-City Of Death – 1979 was a highlight of Baker’s later seasons.
-This one had Doctor and Romana out on location in Paris, happening across a collection of genuine Mona Lisa paintings being stashed by a Jagaroth, who was manipulating human history to push the envelope of human technology so it could repair its ship and leave Earth.
-Later it is hinted that the Jagaroth ship having gone back in time and exploding over the earth – kickstarting the very first life.
+City of Death – 1979 was a highlight of Baker’s later run.
+This one, had the Doctor and Romana (on location in Paris), happening across a collection of genuine Mona Lisa paintings being stashed by an alien; who was manipulating human history to push the envelope of technology so that it could repair its ship and leave Earth.

-Season 18 began with the reasonable Leisure Hive – 1980.
+Season 18 began, with the reasonable The Leisure Hive – 1980.
 Romana was still the companion – albeit in her new regeneration, along with K9.
 The Doctor’s outfit had changed and was now covered in question marks.
-It was a bit too obvious and silly and Baker was not keen on the change.
+It was a bit too obvious and silly and Baker was not personally keen on the change.

 In Meglos – 1980, the Doctor fought a doppleganger of himself, covered in Cactus spines!
 This gave Tom Baker a rare chance to stretch his acting ability; playing the villain, as well as the hero – which he was pretty good at.

 Full Circle – 1980 began a trilogy of stories with decay and deterioration as its central theme.
 The Tardis had slipped through a doorway in space into another universe, known as “E-Space”.
 It also marked the introduction of companion Adric.

 State of Decay was a return to Phillip Hinchcliffe’s era, gothic horror mixed with Sci Fi on an alien-medieval-era world, involving vampires harvesting a village of peasant’s to revive the great vampire, from a race – which the great Timelord Rassilon had tried to wipe out aeons before.